 The Contractor shall exercise every reasonable precaution throughout the life of the project to prevent pollution of rivers, streams, or impoundments.
-Painting and cleaning operations conducted over or in the vicinity of water shall be controlled to prevent materials or waste, considered a contaminant by the Arkansas Department of Environmental Quality (ADEQ), from falling into the water.
-All material or waste that falls into the water, or onto areas where there is a likelihood that it will be picked up by rising water levels, shall be retrieved and properly disposed of in approved locations.
+Painting and cleaning operations conducted over or in the vicinity of water shall be controlled to prevent materials or waste, considered a contaminant by the ADEQ, from falling into the water.
+All material or waste that falls into the water, or onto areas where there is a likelihood that it would be picked up by rising water levels, shall be retrieved and properly disposed of in approved locations.